Assessments - PARCC

-Beginning in 1981-82, ninth-grade students were required to pass the Minimum Basic Skills Test as one of the requirements for a high school diploma.
-Students failing either the reading or mathematics section of the MBS test were provided several retesting opportunities through the eleventh grade to pass the MBS.
+Beginning in 1981-82, ninth-grade students were required to pass the Minimum Basic Skills Testas one of the requirements for a high school diploma.
+Students failing either the reading or mathematics section of the MBS test were provided several retesting opportunities through the eleventh grade to pass both sections.

 One year later in 1983, the state adopted the Grade 9 High School Proficiency Test (HSPT9), a more challenging assessment to measure the minimum skills in reading, writing and mathematics.
 The first due-notice administration of the HSPT9 occurred in 1983-1984.
 The first school year that the test was administered as a graduation requirement was 1985-1986.

 With the enactment of the No Child Left Behind Act of 2001 (NCLB), New Jersey's statewide assessment system has undergone further change.
-This federal legislation requires that each state administer annual standards-based assessments to students in grades 3 through 8, and at least once in high school.
-Federal expectation is that each state will provide tests that are grounded in rigorous state content standards and that assess student achievement in language arts literacy, mathematics and, at three benchmark grade levels, science.
+This federal legislation required that each state administer annual standards-based assessments to students in grades 3 through 8, and at least once in high school.
+Federal expectation was that each state would provide tests that were grounded in rigorous state content standards and that would assess student achievement in language arts literacy, mathematics and, at three benchmark grade levels, science.
 In May 2008, All New Jersey public high school students enrolled in a requisite Biology course were required to participate in the End of Course Biology Test, which replaced HSPA Science.
 In 2010, the End of Course Biology Test was renamed New Jersey Biology Competency Test (NJBCT).

-In response to NCLB requirements and New Jersey's own expectations that students will be reading at grade level by the end of third grade, New Jersey revised its elementary assessment to include a third grade assessment program.
+In response to NCLB requirements and New Jersey's own expectations that students would be reading at grade level by the end of third grade, New Jersey revised its elementary assessment to include a third grade assessment program.
 The New Jersey Assessment of Skills and Knowledge (NJ ASK) was field-tested in May 2003, becoming fully operational the following year.
 With the implementation of NJ ASK 3 in 2003, the ESPA became the NJ ASK4.
 The state's elementary science assessment was first administered to New Jersey's fourth graders in spring 2004, becoming operational the following year.
 NJ ASK was further expanded in 2006 to include grades 5 through 7.
-New Jersey's assessment system currently includes NJ ASK 3-8, HSPA, the Alternate Proficiency Assessment (APA) for students with severe cognitive disabilities, and end of course high school competency assessments in biology and algebra.
-To help prepare students for the globalized 21st century economy, current state plans for high school assessment call for a transition from the HSPA to a range of end of course competency assessments in language arts literacy, biology, algebra, geometry, chemistry, physics, and environmental science.
+New Jersey's assessment system then included NJ ASK 3-8, HSPA, the Alternate Proficiency Assessment (APA) for students with severe cognitive disabilities, and end-of-course high school competency assessments in biology and algebra.